tyler-zig/gronk/README.md

 - **Grok-2-vision**: $2.00/1M input tokens, $10.00/1M output tokens
 - **Web Search**: $25.00 per 1,000 sources (currently limited to 3 sources per search)
 - **Cached tokens**: $0.05/1M (75% discount on repeated context)

+> **Note:** Pricing and models are subject to change by xAI.
+Check [x.ai/api](https://x.ai/api) for current pricing.
+To update models in the bot, edit the model names in `main.py` (search for `grok-4-fast` and `grok-2-vision-1212`).

+> **Cost Calculations:** The bot displays estimated costs on each response card based on static pricing values hardcoded in `main.py`.
+These calculations use the current pricing rates shown above.
+If xAI changes their pricing, you'll need to manually update the cost calculation formulas in the code to reflect the new rates.

 ## Architecture